-U-21225 - In the matter, on the Commission's own motion, to open a docket for load serving entities in Michigan to file their capacity demonstrations as required by MCL 460.6w.
-On June 23, 2022, the Commission opened this docket for all electric providers, including AESs, to file their capacity demonstrations.
+U-21393 - In the matter, on the Commission's own motion, to open a docket for load serving entities in Michigan to file their capacity demonstrations as required by MCL 460.6w.
+On July 26, 2023, the Commission opened this docket for all electric providers, including AESs, to file their capacity demonstrations for the 2027/2028 planning year.
+The deadline for filing these demonstrations was extended to February 15 and March 1, 2024 for utilities and March 15, 2024 for AESs.

 U-18444 - In the matter on the Commission's own motion to open a contested case proceeding for determining the process and requirements for a forward locational requirement under MCL 460.6w.
-On October 11, 2017, the Commission opened a contested case proceeding for determining the process and requirement for a forward locational
+On October 11, 2017, the Commission opened a contested case proceeding for determining the process and requirement for a forward locational requirement under MCL 460.6w.